If your phone, tablet, or laptop is lost or stolen, follow these steps to help secure your device.

 - Your lost device needs to be signed in to your Google Account on a Google app, like Gmail or YouTube.

-- Windows, Mac, and Linux computers aren't listed under "Find your phone."
+- Windows, Mac, and Linux computers and Chromebooks aren't listed under "Find your phone."

 If your device still isn't listed, move on to changing your Google Account password.